yambo-code/yambopy/docs/source/quickstart.rst

     #this will write the file on the hard drive
     yi.write('input.in')

-Keep in mind that the runlevels are hardcoded in `yambopy` this means that each new runlevel has to be added to the `_runlevels` list in the YamboIn class.
+Keep in mind that the run levels are hardcoded in `yambopy` this means that each new run level has to be added to the `_runlevels` list in the `YamboIn()` class.

-An interesting feature of the `YamboIn()` class is the `optimize()` funciton that helps to make convergence tests.
-After you defined the all the relevant variables for the yambo input file you might want to run the code several times changing some of them to see how the final result changes.
+An interesting feature of the `YamboIn()` class is the `optimize()` function that helps to make convergence tests.
+After you defined the all the relevant variables for the `yambo` input file you might want to run the code several times changing some of them to see how the final result changes.
-Using the initialization above you can use the following code to see how the results change as you use more sctrict convergence paramaters:
+Using the initialization above you can use the following code to see how the results change as you use more strict convergence parameters:

 .. code-block:: python